quantling/pyndl/doc/source/development.rst

 If a merge adds new features or breaks with the existing API a deprecation warning has to be supplied which should keep the existing API.
 The minor version is increased by one (``X.Y.Z -> X.Y+1.Z``).
-Deprecation warnings should be kept untill the next major version, therefore they should warn the user that this API for one full major version, therefore they should warn the user that this API is not available from the ``X+1.0.0`` release onwards.
+Deprecation warnings should be kept until the next major version.
+They should warn the user that the old API is only usable in this major version and will not be available any more with the next major ``X+1.0.0`` release onwards.
+The deprecation warning should give the exact version number when the API becomes unavailable and the way of achieving the same behaviour.

 Major release
 ^^^^^^^^^^^^^
-If enough changes are accumulated to justify a new major realase create a new pull request which only contains the following two changes:
+If enough changes are accumulated to justify a new major release, create a new pull request which only contains the following two changes:

 - the change of the version number from ``X.Y.Z`` to ``X+1.0.0``
-- remove all the API whith deprecation warning introduced in a ``X.Y.Z`` release
+- remove all the API with deprecation warning introduced in the current ``X.Y.Z`` release